-If you’re in a leadership position in an organisation like this, you’ve probably learned to adopt a certain management style to get things done.
+If you’re in a leadership position in an organization like this, you’ve probably learned to adopt a certain management style to get things done.
 Maybe you relentlessly pursue your objectives, regardless of employee burnouts.
 Maybe you run a tight ship and exercise a lot of control over your employees’ work to ensure you hit your numbers.
-Or perhaps you play along with company politics—because if you don’t, you and your people will be disadvantaged.

 Fortunately, it’s entirely possible, and realistic, to develop an authentic leadership style, regardless of what your company culture is.
 An authentic leadership style doesn’t automatically mean that you have to become “soft” and wishy-washy.
 What it does mean is that you develop a leadership style in which your character and values are the most important factors.